wpengine/hackathon-catation/README.md

+⚠️ **NOTE TO WPENGINE EMPLOYEES: THIS PROJECT IS NOT YET OFFICIALLY CONFIRMED FOR GPLv3 OPEN SOURCE RELEASE - ALL THE INFO ABOUT IT IS PRELIMINARY PENDING CONFIRMATION** ⚠️

 # Catation & Catation Forever - experiments in IPFS photo sharing

 **Catation** is an experimental app for easy sharing of photo albums with non-tech people, using IPFS.